Leroymilo/Puzzle-Box/levels/README.txt

 template :
-separate tiles by spaces, but no space at the end of a line.
+the first line is the size of the level (height, then width) separate tiles by spaces, but no space at the end of a line.
 . : noting
 X : wall